 One of the principal reasons for visiting was to explore the locally grown coffee.
 As we drove back from the temple, we saw a large concrete lot with patches covered in coffee beans.
 We stopped and Kasma spoke with the man raking the beans into different pile.
 He had been working here for about 5 days and was already exhausted by the heavy bags and relentless sun, so he didn’t seem to mind taking a break to give us a tour of the facility, such as it was.
 The coffee beans first need to be dried enough that a machine can mechanically crack their hulls.
 Then the interior beans, which are off-white in color, are themselves laid out and dried in the sun.
 It definitely looked like back-breaking work.
 We made our way to a business selling already-roasted coffee, which was more our speed.
 I didn’t taste it myself, but did pick up a bag for others back home to sample.

-We returned through the winding roads and after our stomachs settled, we returned to the same restaurant we had enjoyed the night before.
+We drove back through the winding roads and after our stomachs settled, we returned to the same restaurant we had enjoyed the night before.
 The specialty fish dish we tried tonight was named something like the fish that lost its way, which doesn’t mean anything to me.
 But it consisted of deep fried strips of white fish bathed in a tangy dressing with lots of thinly sliced lemongrass, shallots, and roasted peanuts, and bits of lime, ginger, and Thai chillies.
 You could put this dressing on anything and make it good.
 Chunks of fried chicken were served in an edible taro basket.
 (The basket is assembled in a mesh scoop from long shreds of taro, secured with a second scoop, and fried to a dark brown crisp.
 It tastes more of oil than anything else, so best to skip and fill up on other things.)
 There was a fish stir-fry, mixed vegetables with Thai oyster sauce, and on the sterno burner tonight we had squid in a sour lime-based soup.
 With the large portions here, this was all we needed to go home more than full.

 Tomorrow we leave Pua for the big(ger) city of Chiang Rai, and the most Northerly points on our itinerary.
 We’ll miss this resort, and the convenience of not repacking every morning, but there is so much to see and so little time left.